metno/anemoi-regional-tutorial/tutorial/getting-started-on-lumi.markdown

 {% include files/lumi/dependencies.yaml %}
 {% endhighlight %}

-NOTE: In the pip dependencies, we specify specific versions of anemoi-datasets and anemoi-models that include code needed for regional modelling.
-These features will eventually be merged into the respective repositories.
+NOTE: In the pip dependencies, we specify a specific version of anemoi-models that include code needed for regional modelling.
+The code will eventually be merged into the anemoi-models.

 To build the container, run the following: